CodeNarc/CodeNarc/codenarc-rules-naming.md

 ## VariableName Rule

 Verifies that the name of each variable matches a regular expression.
-By default it checks that variable names start with a lowercase letter and contain only letters or numbers.
+By default, this rule checks that variable names start with a lowercase letter and contain only letters or numbers.

+Variables annotated with @Field are ignored.

 | Property                    | Description            | Default Value    |
 |-----------------------------|------------------------|------------------|